ejrh/cpu/README.md

 instruction word (and size of instruction memory locations), and the size of data memory locations.

-An instruction word is four 4-bit nibbles:
+An instruction word is four 4-bit nibbles, which may be treated as register names or values (including big values).
+The three forms of instruction are:

     OpCode Reg1 BigVal
     OpCode Reg1 Reg2 SmallVal